riklaunim/wow-dungeon-looter/looter/README.md

-# looter

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites

+This is an Ember.JS application.
 You will need the following things properly installed on your computer.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with NPM)